GridlockNetwork/Resources/whitepapers/readme.md

 ### Abstract

 Gridlock Network is a distributed keystore using a variety of network devices for increased security.
-Private keys are split into shares using the Threshold Signature Scheme, an m of n signature scheme, with a minimum recommendation of 3 of 5 shares for a rebuild threshold.
+Private keys are split into shares using the full-threshold EDCSA signature scheme, an m of n signature scheme, with a minimum recommendation of 3 of 5 shares for a rebuild threshold.
 Key shares are distributed to network devices for storage and transaction signing.
 The primary device in the Gridlock Network is Enigma's Secret Network, which makes Gridlock a network of networks.
 Nodes on the Secret Network use Intel's trusted execution environments, called enclaves, to ensure secrecy of stored information.
 This insurance protects against collusion of participating nodes and increases availability due to share distribution across the entire Secret Network.
 Gridlock enhances this security and protects against side-channel attacks by distributing shares to non-Enigma devices to protect against the risk of broken enclaves.
 Additional devices include personal devices, trusted acquaintance devices, personal cloud devices, and trusted key store services like Gridlock Watchlight.

 ## Overview